RamonKilla/FinanceApp/README.md

 # FinanceApp
-Simple Expense/Income manager for IOS
+Simple Expense/Income manager for IOS.

 This app is an example of Finance manager for iOS.

 Libs that are using - FirebaseAuth, FirebaseDatabase